This tasty champagne cocktail recipe combines fresh strawberries and ginger — perfect for brunch, shower or a holiday party.

 I don’t know how things are done where you live, but when we throw a brunch in the South there is typically some sort of alcoholic beverage served among the finger sandwiches and McCarty pottery.
 I’m not talking about bottles of Bud Light iced down in a cooler.
 We do it tastefully.

-I have never combined strawberries with ginger before, but I love the spicy hint that it gave this drink.
+I have never combined strawberries with ginger before, but I love the spicy hint that it gave this champagne cocktail.
 I asked the guy at my wine store what he would recommend mixing this with and he suggested Freixenet Carta Nevada Semi Dry.
 Yes, I know the title says “champagne,” and you could totally go that route.
 However, sparkling wine is a little easier on the pocketbook.
 This one is not too sweet that it competes with the berries and ginger, but not so dry that it takes away from it either.
 His recommendation was a perfect match.

-Strawberry, Ginger, and Champagne Spritzer
+Strawberry, Ginger, and Champagne Cocktail

 - 1 pound fresh or thawed frozen strawberries roughly chopped